Expanding Young Carers’ lives through shared opportunities, experiences and fun

 Young Carers have increased confidence and self-esteem, Young Carers cope positively in their caring role, Young Carers are less isolated, Young Carers have good knowledge of issues affecting their lives, the cared for person has a better relationship with the Young Carer and access to support.

-The support groups are funded by Shared Care Short Breaks Fund, Bank of Scotland Foundation, Cash Back for Communities and Children in Need
+The support groups are currently funded by Shared Care Short Breaks Fund, Cash Back for Communities, BBC Children in Need and Radio Forth Cash for Kids

-The 16 plus Young Adult Carers Service works with 16-25 Young Adult Carers by providing an activity programme, drop in sessions and bespoke one to one support from our Young Carers Support Worker.
+The 16 plus Young Adult Carers service works with 16-25 Young Adult Carers by providing an activity programme, in house sessions and bespoke one to one support from our Young Carers Development and Support Worker.
 Within these sessions, Young Adult Carers can access information and advice on issues affecting their lives and support to access Education, Training and Employment opportunities

 The service outcomes are: